NorvetMSP/peanut-pos/docs/Architecture/Architecture_10_7_2025.md

 - Health endpoints: `/healthz` on most services.
 - Metrics: exposed at `/metrics` (legacy `/internal/metrics` still served for backward compatibility).
-- Monitoring assets under `monitoring/` (Grafana/Prometheus dashboards and alert samples), with dashboards for Integration Gateway and POS print telemetry (queue depth, retry counters, last attempt timestamp).
+- Monitoring assets under `monitoring/` (Grafana/Prometheus dashboards and alert rules), with dashboards for Integration Gateway and POS print telemetry (queue depth, retry counters, last attempt timestamp).
+POS print alert rules are provisioned in Prometheus and routed via Alertmanager (receivers are env-specific).
+See runbook for the POS telemetry smoke test.

 ## Security overview